SS Ural Maru: History

-On her last voyage, Ural Maru had departed Singapore bound for Takao in Taiwan and had called on Kuching and Miri in Japanese-occupied Sarawak, where she loaded Japanese wounded, nurses and a number of "comfort women".
-In addition there were ten unusual passengers – Indian National Army cadets of Indian origin on their way to Japan for military training.
-Only one of them, Bishan Singh, died in the sinking.
-One of the survivors, Ramesh S. Benegal, went on to become an officer in the Indian Air Force in independent India and retired as an Air Commodore.
-He provided a first-person account of the sinking of the Ural Maru in his book "Burma to Japan with Azad Hind - A War Memoir".
+On her last voyage, Ural Maru had departed Singapore bound for Takao and had called on Kuching and Miri in Japanese-occupied Sarawak, where she loaded Japanese wounded, nurses and a number of "comfort women".
+In addition, there were ten unusual passengers – Indian National Army cadets of Indian origin on their way to Japan for military training.
+Only one of them died in the sinking.
+One of the survivors provided a first-person account of the sinking of Ural Maru in his book Burma to Japan with Azad Hind - A War Memoir.
 The complement of passengers is also based on his account.